Sunday, July 27, 2025

 Jim: I'm surprised to see it.
 I thought he would have taken it with him.

 POTUS: Well we all know he was losing it at the end of his term.
-I found the box in my private study with the classified files only accessible to the sitting president.
+I found the box in my study, the one in the residence, with the classified files only accessible to the sitting president.
 He probably just forgot it.
 But I do wonder why he did not turn it over to the Department of Justice earlier?

 Jim: Yeah, well, I paid him to make it go away.